Copycat Texas Roadhouse Rolls

 Instructions

-• In a bowl, stir the yeast, warm water, and a teaspoon of sugar.
+• Make the Dough: In the bowl of a stand mixer, stir the yeast, warm water, and 1 teaspoon sugar.
 Set aside until the mixture starts to foam, about 5-10 minutes.
+(If it doesn't foam, you'll need to start again with fresh yeast)

 • Transfer the dough to a greased bowl and turn it over to coat the whole surface.
 Cover with a dry, clean towel and let rest in a warm area until it doubles in size, about 1 to 1 1/2 hours.